Skip to content

 CMakeLists.txt

-target_sources(mylib PRIVATE generated/include/color.g.cpp)
+target_sources(mylib PRIVATE include/color.g.cpp)

 Key Takeaways